 Once you’ve completed the GAMSAT and your interview, you’ll soon be told if you made it into the course.
-As you can see it’s a very long process but worth it if becoming a doctor is what you’d like to do!
+As you can see it’s a very long process but worth it if becoming a doctor is what you’re set on!

 #5: Do an Internship

-To become a practicing doctor once you graduate, you’ll have to complete a one-year internship.
+To become a practising doctor, you’ll have to complete a one-year internship after graduation.
 This is something that medical students organise for themselves through an application process.

 Emma told us that she completed her intern year at the Royal North Shore hospital.